Tuesday, December 17, 2024

 If a dog is aggressive our first stop is the vet, to check if the animal is not in pain or has an underlying medical condition, especially in older dogs.
 If there is no medical reason, the next step is to evaluate their environment and if you need help with that, please contact a qualified and ethical behaviourist (not a trainer) who is trained in aggression/power breeds and who uses fear-free training.

 One of my top rules when it comes to behaviour is to never punish a growl.
-A growl is the dog’s way to say they are uncomfortable with the situation and need your help.
+A growl is the dog’s way of saying they are uncomfortable with the situation and need your help.
 If you punish it, as most people do, they will eventually skip the growl and go straight to a snap or bite.
 This could have been prevented if you listened and helped when they growled.

 Sterilization is also important.
 When you have a female in heat, males’ behaviour will change and they may be more aggressive.
 It doesn’t come as a surprise that most of these surrendered animals are not spayed or neutered which can contribute to behaviour and fuels the massive overpopulation crisis we have been dealing with for years.